syncfusion-content/blazor-docs/blazor/diagram-component/interaction.md

 * Ctrl+Click

-During single click, any existing item in the selection list be cleared, and only the item clicked recently is there in the selection list.
-To avoid clearing the old selected item, Ctrl key must be on hold when clicking.
+During single click, any existing item in the selection list is cleared, and only the recently clicked item remains in the selection list.
+To avoid clearing the previously selected item, Ctrl key must be on hold when clicking.

 * Selection rectangle/rubber band selection